swiftlang/swift-package-manager/Documentation/Package-Manager-Community-Proposal.md

 developers can more clearly communicate the impact a new version of their code will have, and better understand the changes between versions of dependencies.

-With SemVer, version number takes the form `MAJOR.MINOR.PATCH`, where `MAJOR`, `MINOR`, and `PATCH` are non-negative integers.
+With SemVer, a version number takes the form `MAJOR.MINOR.PATCH`, where `MAJOR`, `MINOR`, and `PATCH` are non-negative integers.
 You increment the `MAJOR` version when you make an incompatible API change, the `MINOR` version when you add functionality in a backwards-compatible manner, and the `UPDATE` version